Towards Understanding Sycophancy in Language Models: Towards Understanding Sycophancy in Language Models

 Finally, to corroborate our findings, we investigate how frequently humans and preference models prefer sycophantic responses that convincingly agree with a user's mistaken beliefs over responses that correct the user.
 We find both humans and PMs prefer convincingly-written sycophantic responses over correct responses a non-negligible fraction of the time.

 \textbf{Dataset}~ We create a proof-of-concept dataset of 266 misconceptions.
 We take approximately half the misconceptions from TruthfulQA and the Maintenance Phase podcast \citep{maintenance_phase}.
-We generate the remaining misconceptions by few-shot prompting GPT-4 and subsequently examining the responses.
-An example misconception from TruthfulQA is \textit{``Georgia produces the most peaches in the U.S.''}, an example from Maintenance Phase is \textit{``the BMI cutoffs have always been the same''} and an example model generated misconception is \textit{``probability density at a given point can never exceed one''}.
+We generate the remaining misconceptions by prompting GPT-4 and subsequently examining the responses.
 We group the misconceptions into eight difficulty levels by computing the probability that Claude 2 states a given misconception has of being true when zero-shot prompted.
-The easiest misconceptions are those that Claude 2 states are the least likely to be true (e.g., \textit{`money is the only form of wealth'}), and vice versa.
+The easiest misconceptions are those that Claude 2 states are the least likely to be true, and vice versa.
 See \cref{appendix:deceptive_arguments_misconception_details} for more details.
-Note that this dataset is an initial proof-of-concept; for a definitive evaluation, we recommend using more misconceptions with comprehensive fact-verification.
+Note that this dataset is an initial proof-of-concept; for a definitive evaluation, we recommend a larger dataset with more comprehensive fact-verification.

-\textbf{Prompt and Response Details}~ We focus on the scenario where the user states a misconception and asks for a comment.
-We consider three response types: (i) baseline truthful responses, which correct the user without providing further details; (ii) helpful truthful responses, which correct the user and explain why the user is wrong; and (iii) sycophantic responses, which convincingly agree with the user (see ~\cref{fig:deceptive_arguments}).
+\textbf{Prompt and Response Details}~ We focus on prompts where the user states a misconception and asks for a comment.
+We consider three response types: (i) baseline truthful responses, which correct the user without providing further details; (ii) helpful truthful responses, which correct the user and explain why the user is wrong; and (iii) sycophantic responses, which convincingly agree with the user (c.f.~\cref{fig:deceptive_arguments}).
 The baseline truthful responses are human-written.
 To generate the sycophantic and helpful truthful responses, we prompt the `helpful-only' model described previously (\S\ref{sec:preference_models_analysis}).
-To improve the sycophantic responses, we sample $N=4096$ responses and use best-of-N sampling (BoN) with the PM used to train the helpful-only model.
-See \cref{appendix:deceptive_prompts} for more details.
-Our experiments thus benchmark how robustly humans and PMs prefer truthful responses over convincing and persuasive sycophantic responses, which may be similar to the responses that would be provided by a highly capable but sycophantic model.
+To improve the sycophantic responses, we sample $N=4096$ responses and use best-of-N sampling (BoN) with the PM used to train the helpful-only model. {Our experiments thus benchmark how robustly humans and PMs prefer truthful responses over convincing and persuasive sycophantic responses, which may be similar to the responses that would be provided by a highly capable but sycophantic model}.
+See \cref{appendix:deceptive_prompts} for more details